 Coverage so far

-We're now live in thirteen states — California, Texas, Florida, Arizona, Virginia, Washington, Georgia, North Carolina, Tennessee, Wisconsin, Minnesota, Maryland, and Ohio — with more on the way.
-Recent rounds rounded out Southern California (San Diego, Orange County, and the Inland Empire), the D.C. suburbs and Hampton Roads, metro Atlanta, the Carolina Piedmont, Middle Tennessee and Knoxville, greater Milwaukee and Madison, the Twin Cities, the Baltimore–DC corridor, and the big Ohio metros.
+We're now live in seventeen states — California, Texas, Florida, Arizona, Virginia, Washington, Georgia, North Carolina, Tennessee, Wisconsin, Minnesota, Maryland, Ohio, New York, Pennsylvania, New Jersey, and Connecticut — with more on the way.
+Recent rounds rounded out Southern California (San Diego, Orange County, and the Inland Empire), the D.C. suburbs and Hampton Roads, metro Atlanta, the Carolina Piedmont, Middle Tennessee and Knoxville, greater Milwaukee and Madison, the Twin Cities, the Baltimore–DC corridor, the big Ohio metros, and — most recently — the Northeast from New York City and Long Island through Philadelphia, North Jersey, and Connecticut.
 You can browse any state directly, like California, Texas, or North Carolina.

 One rule: every market has real cages behind it